zipplet/pitools/README.md

 * Disables the Wi-fi controller on the Raspberry Pi 3

+## logs_to_ram

+* Moves /tmp and /var/log to a small RAM disk
+* /var/log will have all archived *.gz files flushed hourly

 ## common

 * Common scripts used by other tools, don't run these directly.